Yashas14/FAB_HOTELS/README.md

 - **User Experience (UX)**: Understand the importance of intuitive navigation and engaging visuals in creating a positive user experience.
 - **Frontend Development Best Practices**: Explore best practices in frontend development, including code organization, modularity, and performance optimization.

-🌐 **Live Demo**
-Experience the FAB HOTELS booking platform in action by visiting the [live demo](https://onlinehotelbooking.netlify.app/).

 🛠️ **Explore More**
 Curious about more of my work?
 Check out my [GitHub](https://github.com/Yashas14) for additional projects and updates.
 Let's code something amazing together!